cryptum-official/cryptum-sdk/README.md

 In order for us to accept your PR, you need to adhere to the following standards.

-1. Create using the code pattern currently used in cryptum-sk
+1. Create using the code pattern currently used in cryptum-sdk
 2. Test your update and show artifacts in PR.

 That's it 🤷🏻‍♂️